 Demographics

 The Colorado Springs Metropolitan Statistical Area (MSA) is different than the United States in many ways and is rapidly changing in terms of demographic composition.
-We’ve opted to use a variety of data sources and timeframes to illustrate where we have been, where we are today and where we are headed.
+A variety of data sources and timeframes illustrate where we have been, where we are today and where we are headed.
 Check out the sources section at the bottom for an explanation of the different sources, and the best places to use them.

 Demographics Summary